 Private-sector employers with fewer than five Connecticut employees may elect to participate in the program.
 Participating employers can’t make any contributions but must automatically enroll covered employees (unless they opt out), timely remit payroll-deduction contributions, and distribute board-prepared enrollment materials and other communications.
 Employers have no fiduciary liability for the program.

-A covered employee is anyone age 19 or older employed by a qualified employer for at least 120 days in Connecticut to perform a service recognized for unemployment compensation purposes under state law.
+A covered employee is anyone age 19 or older employed for at least 120 days by a nonexempt employer and whose service with that employer is recognized for unemployment compensation purposes under state law.

 Covered employers must register eligible new employees with the program within 30 days of their hire date or accept their election to opt out.
 Noncompliant employers could face a fine of $250 per employee for the calendar year in which the employee should have been enrolled.
 The penalty increases to $500 per employee for each subsequent year an eligible employee who hasn’t opted out remains unenrolled.
 Employers have no fiduciary responsibility for the program.